 Nevertheless: If you can do without the current roster update, you will have just as much fun with Fifa 20.
 Thanks to the free upgrade to the next-gen versions, the purchase of Fifa 21 may ultimately be worthwhile for undecided fans, but that's hardly to be predicted at the moment, because nothing is known about the next-gen versions.
 You ask yourself more than once whether you have to spend around 60 euros for this.
 Sure, the graphics have been adjusted and the players look more realistic than ever before, the squads are all up to date and the player strengths have been adjusted - you have to be a fan of the series or have waited for the update as a fan of your favorite club to to pay the full price for the game with a clear conscience.
 For this reason, Konami took a different path this year: Instead of a new edition, there was an update for PES 2020, which was communicated in exactly the same way and then offered at a price of 30 euros.

-The paradox of Fifa is: You can rant a lot in advance, criticize the pricing policy, complain about a lack of innovation - as soon as the ball rolls on the lawn, the anger is quickly forgotten.
-Fifa 21 also plays out its strengths on the pitch, and thus “where it matters”.
-The gameplay is as smooth as ever, everything feels even a bit rounder, more realistic in this year's edition.
-Even beginners can quickly find their way into the game.
-Fifa has always been known for delivering a gaming experience that can delight beginners as well as professionals.
+The paradox of Fifa is that you can grumble a lot in advance, criticize the pricing policy, complain about a lack of innovation - as soon as the ball rolls on the pitch, the anger is quickly forgotten.
+Fifa 21 also plays to its strengths on the pitch, and thus "where it is important".
+Gameplay is as fluid as ever, and everything feels even more rounded, realistic in this year's edition.
+Even beginners quickly find their way into the game.
+Fifa has always been known for offering a gaming experience that is as engaging for beginners as it is for professionals.

 The balance between beginner-friendliness and the pursuit of optimization succeeds again.
-Those who have learned the basics will next work on tactics and technology - and then combine to form goals.
-But that's not really necessary, even beginners can often enough find the ball in the net thanks to the goalkeeper's adapted skills.
-The otherwise “perfect goalkeeper AI” makes “mistakes”, deliberately of course.
-Ricochets can be used in this way and converted into countable items and flanks actually arrive at the other players from different positions.
-In any case, the developers have honed the attack behavior in particular: faster body deception, well-timed sprints, the deadly pass into the depths - a lot of things that were previously unnecessary gimmicks can now be brought to the end of the goal in the offensive midfield or in the storm.
-This is not least due to the significantly improved AI behavior of the teammates: the previously dumb attackers position themselves better and seem to have a more targeted move towards the goal.
-In short: Artificial intelligence has become smarter - and that is especially true for those players with high player ratings.
+Those who have learned the basics first will work as tactics and technique next - and then combine them into goals.
+But that's not really necessary, even beginners can often enough get the ball into the net thanks to the adapted skills of the goalkeepers.
+The otherwise “perfect goalkeeper AI” makes “mistakes”, of course intentionally.
+Rebounds can be used and converted into something that can be counted, and crosses actually arrive at the teammates from different positions.
+In any case, the developers have fine-tuned the attacking behavior in particular: quick body deceptions, well-timed sprints, the deadly deep pass – many things that used to be unnecessary gimmicks can now be brought to a goal in attacking midfield or in attack.
+This is not least due to the significantly improved AI behavior of the teammates: the attackers, who were sometimes dumb in places, position themselves better and seem to have a more targeted approach to the goal.
+In short: Artificial intelligence has gotten smarter - and this is especially true for those players with high player ratings.

 Is that the big hit?
 Not necessarily, because it only changes the course of the game.
 More goals are scored, the attack is more fun.
 But all of this takes place at the expense of the defensive.
 That is a noticeable step backwards at Fifa 21.
 It is easier to dribble out, sometimes you can only look after the ball, in defense it doesn't play quite as smoothly any more, even if you are by no means helpless in the face of the attacker.
 The defense has never been the figurehead of the Fifa series, but in the previous games you seemed to be able to decide a game with a good defense, this year, however, all relics are on offensive football.
 In the end, that's not really bad: the magic of the booth is fun and it's no longer just about the sheer number of goals, but how you can use the ball in a particularly impressive way.